-Haruka is an actor, presenter and voice over artist.
+Haruka is an actor, voice-over artist, fight director and intimacy coordinator.
 Since graduating from Guildford School of Acting, she has embarked on a successful career in Theatre, TV and Film.

 She was the voice of Noodle from the iternationally acclaimed virtual pop band Gorillaz and toured the world with the band.

 Haruka is a great comic actress and has worked with many comedians such as Johnny Vegas in awarding winning BBC3 comedy series Ideal, Paul Kaye (Chaos Laboratories), Alan Davies (Jonathan Creek) & Simon Day (Chaos Laboratories and Grass).

 She was a co-presenter on an award winning CBBC show, Officially Amazing and currently holds two Guinness World records!

 She is also a qualified Stage Combat Instructor (British Academy of Dramatic Combat) and has taught at various drama schools and workshops in the UK and Europe.

 Julian is a freelance composer/lyricist/sound designer and specialises in writing for children's theatre.
 He has written music and lyrics for many shows, agencies, companies etc.

 He also runs Gig Night for Wimbledon Bookfest with John Kennedy, an annual showcase for young musicians and is also a judge on the annual Wimbledon BookFest Young Writers' Competition.